magento/magento2-functional-testing-framework/docs/backward-incompatible-changes.md

 **Reason**: PHP 7.4 has deprecated use of `formatMoney`.

-**Description**: Format input to specified currency according to the locale specified.
+**Details**: Format input to specified currency according to the locale specified.

 Usage example:
 ```xml
 <formatCurrency userInput="1234.56789000" locale="de_DE" currency="USD" stepKey="usdInDE"/>
 ```